Maritime Educational Foundation (MEF)

 MEF wanted to maximise the number of officer cadets completing their training.
 Statistics highlighted that retention rates of cadets across the maritime industry was low due to the mismatch of expectations of preparations for life at sea.

 Retention rates have improved by 43% since MEF began their programme with Outward Bound.

-In partnership with Outward Bound, MEF have developed a pre-college induction course for their officer cadets.
-Our four-day programme is purposely positioned at the start of their three year training programme to instil a sense of MEF identity and instil a MEF support network.
-We introduce the trainees to each other and the MEF core values so that the transition from home and school to independence at college and later to life at sea is easier.
+Together we developed a pre-college induction course for MEF's officer cadets.
+Purposely positioned at the start of their three year training programme, this four-day programme instils a sense of MEF identity and builds the cadets' support network.
+Introducing the trainees to each other and the MEF core values at this early stage, makes their transition from home and school to independence at college and later to life at sea much easier.

 Every element of the programme is designed to allow the cadets to explore and develop their understanding of MEF's values and behaviours required at sea.

 - Respect - for self and others develops throughout the week as they live, eat and work together

 - Responsibility - awareness that their future success and failure rests with themselves

 - Resourcefulness - increasing levels of ingenuity and inventiveness are required to solve problem

 Kate Gillespie, MEF Strategy Manager shares one example of how the learning from the programme was immediately demonstrated by the officer cadets: